Resource consumption

 Excessive resource consumption poses a risk to APIs.
 As the number of concurrent requests handled by a server increases, so too does its consumption of CPU, RAM and storage resources.
 Should any of these become depleted, then the quality of service offered by applications running on the server will rapidly decline, and may even lead to their complete failure.

 This issue can be caused by both legitimate consumers and malicious attackers, but they are different situations that require different solutions.
-For legitimate consumers, solutions should be focused on controlling API utilisation through the gateway, to keep usage within agreed or desired limits.
+For legitimate consumers, solutions should be focused on controlling API utilization through the gateway, to keep usage within agreed or desired limits.
 But malicious attackers require a different approach, as denial of service attacks must be blocked as far as possible from the core API infrastructure.

 Restrict Request Flows: Use rate limits and quotas to prevent excessive API usage.
 Rate limits are best used for short term control, in the range of seconds.
 Whereas quotas are more suited to longer terms, in the range of days, weeks or beyond.
 Throttling can also be used as a type of enhanced rate limiter that queues and retries requests on the clients behalf, rather than immediately rejecting them.